 Walking the Camino del Norte stage from Zarautz to Deba was rough for us.

 Not because the beautiful coastal views and moderate hills and slopes were all that challenging.
 Mostly because Day Two on the Camino de Santiago is a really hard day.

 Writing from a post-Camino perspective, this was my hardest day of walking – with the exception of the day when I had food poisoning.
-Our bodies ached from the 15 miles we walked the previous day and we woke up in a hostel that was friendly to pilgrims, but not focused on pilgrims.
-Big mistake.
-Huge.
+Our bodies ached from the 15 miles we walked the previous day, and we woke up in a hostel that was friendly to pilgrims, but not exclusive to pilgrims.